lusmdl/MySimRacingCore/README.md

 3. **Setup the Wheelebase**
 - Hit the joystick butten while booting..
-- follow the instructions an the lcd
+- follow the instructions on the lcd

 4. **Start your game and try it**